 By using aerial imagery, Near Infrared, and remote sensing technologies, local GIS departments and larger government agencies save time on field visits and manual methods of classification.
 The agriculture industry uses NIR to assess crop health and determine the quantities of each type of crop.

-State and federal agencies, as well as private industries, depend on NIR and other technologies to study and map the plants and soil.
+State and federal agencies, as well as private industries, depend on NIR to study and map the plants and soil.
 This includes all types of vegetation, from forest flora on public lands to crops on large-scale farms.

 Wetlands are some of the most diverse ecosystems in the world; they include marshes, swamps, bogs, and other areas that are saturated with ground or surface water but still support plant life and certain animal species.
-The presence of wetlands can improve water quality and control erosion, and these regions serve as a natural habitat for animals and support biodiversity.
+The presence of wetlands can improve water quality and control erosion.
+These regions also serve as a natural habitat for animals and support biodiversity.

 To promote the conservation of these areas, government and environmental agencies will use a process called wetland delineation.
 In order to be classified as a wetland, an area must have hydric soils, hydrophytic vegetation, and hydrology.

 Agencies performing wetland delineation use this criteria to mark the boundaries of the wetland.
 They also rely on aerial maps and imagery, as well as NIR, to collect data.
-Solutions like NIR and orthogonal aerial imagery provide the information necessary to classify wetlands and give agencies the tools to support such areas.
+Solutions like NIR and orthogonal aerial imagery give agencies the tools to classify and support such areas.

 Impervious Surface Mapping

-Most urban and suburban areas won’t have acres of crops or miles of wetlands, but they do have more impervious surfaces.
+Most urban and suburban areas won’t have acres of crops or miles of wetlands.
+They do, however, have more impervious surfaces.
 These surfaces, impenetrable by water, include paved surfaces (such as roads, sidewalks, driveways, and parking lots) as well as rooftops and compacted soil.

 In many areas, local governments need to calculate stormwater runoff for each property based on the impervious surfaces.
 Some agencies see the number of impervious surfaces as an overall sign of a region’s environmental health, as these paved surfaces can have some devastating environmental effects.
 According to one study, impervious surfaces can decrease water quality, fish populations, and groundwater reserves; they also increase the likelihood of habitat fragmentation, flooding, and urban heat island effects.

 The data obtained from Near Infrared images goes hand-in-hand with environmental causes.
 NIR allows jurisdictions to more easily calculate the presence of impervious surfaces.
-This, in turn, allows them to assess the correct amount of taxes or fees to offset the costs of environmental remediation.
+This, in turn, helps them assess the correct amount of taxes or fees to offset the costs of environmental remediation.

-EagleView now offers Four-Band Imagery, which includes the standard RGB bands along with Near Infrared, as an add-on for high-resolution orthomosaic Pictometry® AccuPLUS® imagery.
+EagleView now offers Four-Band Imagery.
+This includes the standard RGB bands along with Near Infrared, as an add-on for high-resolution orthomosaic Pictometry® AccuPLUS® imagery.
 Curious about our Pictometry AccuPLUS solution?
 See it in action by downloading a copy of our Pictometry AccuPLUS Portfolio.